-- I. Contractor's bringing in vehicles / equipments (crane, boom truck, jig lift, forklift, etc.) shall provide a safety certificate that the vehicle / equipment is safe (good condition) for use and tested by third party.
-The safety certificate (or copy) shall be available with, or displayed on the vehicle/equipment - II.
-Pre Use Inspection checklist (APPENDIX C) shall be filled by the operator / driver, and signs it checklist must be made as per equipment operating manual (each day / Shift before initial use). - III.
-Fire extinguisher condition - IV.
-Vehicle / equipment registration
+- Contractor's bringing their vehicles / equipment's (crane, boom truck, jig lift, forklift, etc.) shall provide a safety certificate that the vehicle / equipment is safe (good condition) for use and tested by third party.
+The safety certificate (or copy) shall be available with, or displayed on the vehicle/equipment. - Pre Use Inspection checklist (APPENDIX C) shall be filled by the operator / driver, and signs it checklist must be made as per equipment operating manual (each day / Shift before initial use). - Fire extinguisher must be inspected and fit for use. - Vehicle / equipment registration certificate must be available.

-Safety Certificate Validity:
+a) Safety Certificate Validity: